morningred88/AWS/EC2_high_availability_and_scalability.md

 Select at least two Availability Zones and one subnet per zone.
 The load balancer routes traffic to target in these Availability Zones only.

+**Test:**

+I launched 3 instances in us-est-1a,  us-est-1b,  us-est-1c, respectively.

+I created an ALB with networking mapping only for us-est-1a and us-est-1b,  but not for us-est-1c.

+I create a target group for the ALB and added all 3 instances into the target group.

+When you check the health status in the target group, the increase for us-est-1c grayed out, its Health Status is Unused, detailed message is:

+**Target is in an Availability Zone that is not enabled for the load balancer**.

 ### Target group

 ALB forward traffic to **different target groups** instead of instances directly like in CLB.